MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 1. Create an account and log-in to the [device registration page](https://microchiptech.github.io/mchpiotvoice/).

+>  :information_source: Please use the latest version of Firefox or Chrome to visit this website.

 2. Enter your thing name and a friendly name and claim your device.

+ > Thing ID can be seen at the top of the page just above the temperature graph

-    - Successfully claimed devices will show up in the device listing in the left side pannel.
+    - Successfully claimed devices will show up in the device listing in the left side panel.

 _TBD_